Career Opportunities in the AI Education Sector: Your Guide to the Future of EdTech

 Quote about the role of educators in the AI era.

-To land these roles, you’ll want to double down on the soft skills employers are looking for—things like empathy, ethical reasoning, and clear communication.
+To land these roles, prioritize the soft skills employers are looking for, such as empathy, ethical reasoning, and clear communication.

 Essential Skills for the AI Education Era